-These two will work in tandem with our existing production managers to compile the print, digital, and web archive copies of each issue of Nightingale & Sparrow, run plagiarism checks on shortlisted pieces, and do minor proofreading tasks and style guide application where necessary.
-In the event that either production manager needs to step away for an issue, the two associate production managers should be able to ensure the issue still runs smoothly in terms of uploads, plagiarism checks, etc.
+Associate Production Managers will work in tandem with our existing production managers to compile the print, digital, and web archive copies of each issue of Nightingale & Sparrow, run plagiarism checks on shortlisted pieces, and do minor proofreading tasks and style guide application where necessary.
+In the event that either production manager needs to step away for an issue, the APMs should be able to ensure the issue still runs smoothly in terms of uploads, plagiarism checks, etc.

 Currently, this position will work almost exclusively in the magazine side of N&S but may expand to N&S Press in the future.

 The editorial assistants’ primary tasks are communicating with submitters and helping with edits as necessary.
 EAs will acknowledge submissions, send responses (including shortlist notifications and final decisions), verify that submissions guidelines are being followed, and ensure contributors are up to date on each issue of Nightingale & Sparrow Literary Magazine.